-I concur with the ponencia in acquitting accused-appellant Norjana Sood y Amatondin of the charge of illegal sale of dangerous drugs or violation of Section 5, Article II of Republic Act No. (R.A.
-No.) 9165.
-As aptly noted by the ponencia, the testimonies of the police officers were conflicting as to whether the purported inventory was conducted at the barangay office of the police station.
-Significantly, only the barangay official and media representative were present during the inventory and the photographing of the seized drugs sans a representative from the Department of Justice (DOJ), while the reason proffered by the prosecution as to the non-observance of Section 21 of R.A.
-No. 9165, i.e., "to avoid any commotion at the area because there will be vehicular traffic" is hollow and unjustifiable.
+I concur with the ponencia in acquitting accused-appellant Manuel Gamboa y Francisco of the charges of illegal sale and illegal possession of dangerous drugs, or violation of Sections 5 and 11, Article II of Republic Act No. 9165 (R.A.
+No. 9165), respectively.
+I agree that despite the non-observance of the three-witness requirement under Section 21 of R.A.
+No. 9165, no justifiable reason was proffered by the prosecution as to why the marking of the seized items immediately upon confiscation at the place of arrest was only done in the presence of appellant and a media representative, without the presence of any elected public official and a representative from the Department of Justice.
 Be that as it may, I would like to emphasize on important matters relative to Section 21 of R.A.
 No. 9165, as amended.